xuthus83/pigallery2/MANPAGE.md

                 480
             ],
             "//[useLanczos3]": [
-                "if true, 'lanczos3' will used to scale photos, otherwise faster but lowe quality 'nearest'."
+                "if true, 'lanczos3' will used to scale photos, otherwise faster but lower quality 'nearest'."
             ],
             "useLanczos3": true,
             "//[quality]": [